soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 2

 You will have seen from Step 1 that we added a list component to the Twitter view.
 This list is using a store, app.stores.twitter.
 We must define this store.
 In the models folder create a file called Twitter.js and add the code below.
 In this code we define a proxy for the model.
 The proxy is used to control loading and saving data to the store.
 The proxy here relies on a FeedHenry API call $fh.act().
 The data format is JSON and the function name is 'getTweets'.
 The device will use $fh.act() to call the funtion from the Cloud.
 The function is defined in main.js file under the cloud directory.

 	/*
  	 * Here we create a model using regModel.
  	 * The model will be used by a store as a template for it's data format.
+ 	 * See that the fields here correspond to data the itemTpl will need.
  	 */
 	app.models.Twitter = Ext.regModel('app.models.Twitter', {
 	  fields: ['from_user', 'text', 'profile_image_url', 'from_user_name'],